-Jesse M. Keenan is a social scientist and a member of the faculty of the Graduate School of Design (GSD) at Harvard University. where he teaches courses and conducts research in the fields of urban development and climate adaptation.
-Keenan formerly served as the Area Head for Real Estate and Built Environment at the GSD and as the Research Director of the Center for Urban Real Estate (CURE), as a member of the faculty at the Graduate School of Architecture, Planning and Preservation at Columbia University.
+Jesse M. Keenan is a social scientist and a member of the faculty of the Graduate School of Design (GSD) at Harvard University, with a joint appointment at the John F. Kennedy School of Government in Science, Technology and Public Policy, where he teaches courses and conducts research in the fields of urban development and climate adaptation science.
+Keenan formerly served as the Area Head for Real Estate and Built Environment at the GSD and as the Research Director of the Center for Urban Real Estate, as a member of the faculty at the Graduate School of Architecture, Planning and Preservation at Columbia University.
 Keenan has previously advised on matters concerning the built environment for agencies of the U.S. government, governors, mayors, Fortune 500 companies, technology ventures, community enterprises and international NGOs.
 Keenan is currently a Visiting Scholar at the Federal Reserve Bank of San Francisco.

 Keenan formerly served as the Chair and Vice-Chair for the Community Resilience Panel for Buildings and Infrastructure Systems, a federal interagency initiative formerly under the White House Climate Action Plan, and as editorial team co-lead for the Built Environment at the U.S. Climate Resilience Toolkit at climate.gov.
 Keenan previously served as a member of the U.S. Department of Homeland Security’s Regional Disaster Sheltering and Housing Recovery Planning Team and as a member of Mayor Bloomberg’s NYC Task Force for Building Resiliency.
 Keenan served on the Climate Change Working Group for the 4th Regional Plan for NYC where he developed the Regional Resilience Trust Fund and co-authored the climate change section of the plan.
 Keenan also served as a climate change advisor to the national organizations of the American Institute for Architects (AIA) and the America Society of Civil Engineers (ASCE).
-Keenan serves as Associate Editor (Built Environment) for the Encyclopedia of Climate Resilience (Nature Springer), as an Associate Editor of the International Journal of Climate Change Strategies and Management (Emerald) and as a member of the Editorial Board for The Handbook of Climate Change Resilience (Nature Springer) and the International Journal of Disaster Resilience in the Built Environment (Emerald).
+Keenan serves as Associate Editor (Built Environment) for the Encyclopedia of Climate Resilience (Nature Springer); as a member of the Editorial Board for The Handbook of Climate Change Resilience (Nature Springer); the International Journal of Disaster Resilience in the Built Environment (Emerald); and formerly served as an Associate Editor of the International Journal of Climate Change Strategies and Management (Emerald).
 Keenan advised the Rebuild By Design and the National Disaster Resilience Competitions and previously served as co-chair for the 2016 North American Symposium on Climate Change Adaptation.
-Keenan has conducted climate adaptation research with various cities around the globe including Amsterdam, Boston, Miami, New York City (NYC), Rotterdam, Sao Paulo, Rio de Janeiro, Stockholm and Tokyo.
 Keenan serves as a Review Editor (buildings) for WG III (AR 6) for the U.N.'s Intergovernmental Panel on Climate Change (IPCC), Chair of Climate Adaptation Finance for IPCC Cities, and as a Review Editor (Built Environment and Transportation chapters) of the 4th U.S. National Climate Assessment (NCA4).
-Keenan formerly served as a Research Advisor for Climate Adaptation for Governor Jerry Brown’s Office of Planning and Research for the State of California and currently serves as a Research Advisor to Governor Charlie Baker's Executive Office for Energy and the Environment for the Commonwealth of Massachusetts.
+Keenan formerly served as a Research Advisor for Secretary Bill Richardson; as a Research Advisor for Climate Adaptation for Governor Jerry Brown’s Office of Planning and Research for the State of California; and, as a Research Advisor to Governor Charlie Baker's Executive Office for Energy and the Environment for the Commonwealth of Massachusetts.

 Keenan was the first to publish evidence of the existence of a climate change signal in a real estate market.
-While prior research had modeled future economic impacts, no prior peer reviewed publications had identified historic discounting behavior under conditions scientifically attributed to climate change impacts.
+While prior research had modeled anticipated economic impacts, no prior peer reviewed publications had identified historic discounting behavior under conditions scientifically attributable to climate change impacts.
 Among other contributions, Keenan first coined the term 'Climate Gentrification' at a public lecture to the New York City Bar Association on January 27, 2014.
-Keenan’s theory of Climate Gentrification has gone on to shape a global discourse on the relationship between climate change, social equity and economics
+Keenan’s theory of Climate Gentrification has gone on to shape a global discourse on the relationship between climate change, social equity and applied economics.

-Keenan currently serves on the Steering Committee of the Resilience Infrastructure Initiative at Stanford University and the Hoover Institution; the Advisory Board of the Center for Center for Hydro-Generated Urbanism at the University of Florida; and, the Board of Directors at America Adapts Media--the producers of the world's most popular climate change podcast.
-Keenan formerly served on the Advisory Board of the Mori Foundation’s Global City Power Index; the Advisory Committee of the Design First initiative of The Municipal Art Society; and, as a juror for Architizer’s A+ Awards.
+Keenan currently serves on the Advisory Board of the Center for Hydro-Generated Urbanism at the University of Florida and the Board of Directors at America Adapts Media--the producers of the world's most popular climate change podcast.
+Keenan formerly chaired the Keeping Currents initiative of the Van Alen Institute and served on the Advisory Board of the Mori Foundation’s Global City Power Index; the Advisory Committee of the Design First initiative of The Municipal Art Society; the Steering Committee of the Resilience Infrastructure Initiative at Stanford University and the Hoover Institution; and, as a juror for Architizer’s A+ Awards.
 Keenan was selected in 2012 as a ‘Thought Leader’ by the Journal of International Affairs.